jeff-hughes/shellcaster/README.md

 ## Current progress

 Right now the program only has bare-bones functionality.
-Currently you can add new feeds, download files, play them, and navigate through the list of podcasts and episodes.
-Synchronizing feeds is still on the to-do list.
-It also does not yet keep track of whether an episode has been played or not.
+Currently you can add new feeds, synchronize them, download files, play them, and navigate through the list of podcasts and episodes.
+It does not yet keep track of whether an episode has been played or not, and deleting files, and removing podcasts/episodes is not yet implemented.

 ## Keybindings (currently implemented functions are in bold)